kpsdev1/The-Recipe-Blog/TESTING.md

 ## Validator Testing

 ### HTML
+- All the site pages were run through the W3C validator to check for any issues and HTML syntax errors.
+The W3C validator can be found [here](https://validator.w3.org/).
+As you can see from the below screenshots there are no errors.

 ### CSS
 - The CSS stylesheet was put through the W3C Jiqsaw validator to see if there was any errors.
 The W3C Jiqsaw validator can be found [here](https://jigsaw.w3.org/css-validator/)  .